-Fully funded (fees & maintenance) PhD studentships available for applicants in the Sociology Department planning to study in the Cultural Studies pathway.
+Fully funded (fees & maintenance) PhD studentships available for applicants in the Sociology Department planning to study in the Media and Cultural Studies pathway.

 Full details of the studentship and application process are available on the Faculty website

-For 2020-21 we anticipate being able to offer a number of Faculty Scholarships to outstanding UK, EU and Overseas applicants wishing to study for a Masters Degree followed by a PhD (“1+3”), or for a PhD degree within the Faculty of Arts and Social Sciences.
-Details will be made available in early 2020.
+Faculty of Arts and Social Sciences is pleased to offer a number of Faculty Scholarships to outstanding UK, EU and Overseas applicants wishing to study for a Masters Degree followed by a PhD (“1+3”) or a PhD Degree within the Faculty of Arts and Social Sciences.

 All registered PhD students are eligible to apply to the Department for research support and research training costs.
 This may cover, for example, travel and other expenses for research trips to libraries, archives, museums, etc.; expenses related to attending academic conferences where you are giving a paper; or the costs of training in a skill necessary for your research, such as enrolling in a language or other skills course for which no provision exists in the university.
 Individual requests are usually limited to £250.

 How to Apply

 To submit an application, simply create an account on the My Applications website and then select ‘Create a new application’ from your homepage once you are logged-in.

 Using your account on the My Applications website, you are able to submit applications for the programme(s) which you wish to study, upload supporting documentation and provide us with information about referees.

 Current Lancaster Students

 If you are a current Lancaster student, or you have recently graduated from Lancaster, we can reduce the amount of information that you will need to provide as part of your application.
 You will need to provide only one reference and will not need to supply your Lancaster degree transcript.
 We will also pre-fill your personal details, ready for you to check.